 What this allows you to do is create content that is targeted to rank for your long-tail terms in the short-term while building relevance and authority for your body, and ultimately head terms, since these are often included in the long-tail queries.

-For example, the head term SEO Blog there are 349 million pages competing for the #1 spot on Google.
-But for the very long-tail term SEO blog focused on user experience philadelphia there are only 12.6 million competing pages, and this phrase contains your head term.
+Due to Google bringing constant changes to SERP, you will discover that the number of competing pages for some keywords is no longer available.
+For example, some time ago I’ve learnt that there were 349 million pages competing for the #1 spot on Google for the head term SEO Blog .
+But for the very long-tail term SEO blog focused on user experience philadelphia there were only 12.6 million competing pages, and this phrase contained the head term.
+Now, if you search for “seo blog”, you will no longer see total number of competitors:

 As you can see in the screenshot above, for the query ‘seo analysis’ the DA ranges from 27 to 87.